The Human Side of ERP Projects

 There are more questions to ask, but these are a good start.

-Start with a survey
+Start with a Survey

-I really do like to start work on OCM with a survey.
+I really do like to start work on change management with a survey.
 Ideally, an anonymous survey of all employees with open-ended questions allowing them to voice what they hear, fear and what they look forward to.
 That gives me and the client a great baseline to compare to surveys later in the project and see if the communication and training strategies are working.

 I also find that there are incredibly good ideas in the responses.
 Imagine your employees telling you that there is a department without clarity about who the ultimate decision maker is because the organizational structure is not clear.
 There are also some employees who do not fear job loss, but rather fear that they will not be given enough time to learn the new system.
 You can alleviate a real concern or fear rather than a perceived one, and you can demonstrate that you actually do something tangible with the feedback you received.
 It is a great trust building method.